A Jewel-Osco supermarket in Barrington, Ill., is serving as a laboratory for technology that could change the way Americans shop for groceries.

 This goes beyond the original self-checkout systems, which have been growing in popularity but essentially let shoppers do only what a cashier would do.
 The Food Marketing Institute issued a report last week showing that 24% of retailers, mostly grocery chains, are implementing self-checkout, up from 19% last year.
 In 1999, only 6% were using it.

 Fujitsu Ltd. jumped into the fray last week, announcing it's developing a self-checkout system based on Optimal Robotics Corp. technologies.
 Many stores promote self-checkout in "15 items or less" express lanes, but Optimal demonstrated at the MarkeTechnics trade show a configuration allowing more items per customer.
 PSC Inc. introduced self-checkout that can handle personal checks and uses voice prompts and illustrated instructions.

 Shaw's Supermarkets Inc. plans to expand NCR self-checkout systems from 52 stores to 120 this year.
 "The more of these we put in, the more customers flock to them and tell us they like them," says Paul Francis, Shaw's senior manager of security and front-end systems.
 Customer use of the systems ranges from 8% to 23%, depending on the store.

 Supermarkets tend to emphasize the speed of self-checkout, but it's more valuable than that.
 NCR says a typical configuration of four systems costs about $100,000 per store and pays for itself in about 12 to 18 months through lower labor costs for checkers and baggers.

 The timing isn't right for handheld scanners at Shaw's.
-Wireless networks and security standards need to improve before the chain would be ready, Francis says.
-However, Shaw's is looking to test expanded self-bagging areas that support self-checkout for customers with a larger number of items.
+Wireless networks and security standards need to improve before Shaw's would be ready, Francis says.
+Shaw's is looking to test expanded self-bagging areas that support self-checkout for customers with a larger number of items.